We've made changes on Miramar Avenue between Shelly Bay Road and Tauhinu Road to make this busy stretch of road safer and easier for everyone.

 As a result of feedback from the Heavy Haulage Association and some Maupuia residents, the Council also removed the traffic islands/planter beds that had been proposed for Miramar Avenue near the turn from Maupuia Road.
 It instead agreed to retain a central painted median to accommodate right turns out of Maupuia Road and for right turns into Shelly Bay Road.

-Some changes around driveways have been made during the development of the detailed designs/construction plans following discussions with the adjacent property owners/business owners.
+Some changes, including around driveways, have been made during the development of the detailed designs/construction plans following discussions with the adjacent property owners/business owners.